 The most important figure in the epic also has the most appellations.
-Cortes’ translator Malinali was named for the day she was born: the twelfth day of the Aztec month, which is also the Nahuatl word for grass.
+Cortes’ translator Malinalli was supposedly named for the day she was born: the twelfth day of the Aztec month, which is also the Nahuatl word for grass.
 Unfortunately, it cannot be proven that Malinalli was her original name, a clear historical record of it does not exist.
 She was baptized as Marina by the Spaniards, who eventually entitled her Dona Marina.
-She also became respected enough by the Aztec that a nobiliary particle was added to her name.
+She also became respected enough by the Aztec that a nobiliary particle, "-tzin," was added to her name.
 This made her Malintzin.

 Malinche has a convoluted etymology.
 As Cortes made his way inland toward Tenochtitlan, the locals began to address him by her name Malintzin.
 It was initially a sardonic comment on the fact that a teenage girl was the appointed spokesperson for such an imposing foreign military leader.
 The person who Malinali speaks for, was the gist of the sobriquet.
 One conquistador interpreted it as "the captain of Marina."
 Malintzin was corrupted by the Spanish into Malinche and, in the centuries that followed, came to be used as the native name of Dona Marina.